The Process of Conducting Criminal Background Checks

 • Evaluating the Findings: Once the background check is complete, HR professionals must carefully review the findings.
 When considering criminal history for a job, we evaluate the relevance, nature, and severity of any offense, as well as the time elapsed and the candidate's subsequent history.

 • Fair Decision Making: Decisions based on the background check should be made fairly and in compliance with Equal Employment Opportunity Commission (EEOC) guidelines.
-It’s important to avoid discrimination based on a candidate’s criminal record and to assess each case individually.
+It's necessary to avoid discrimination based on a candidate's criminal record and to assess each case individually.

 In conclusion, conducting criminal background checks is a complex process that requires HR professionals to balance thoroughness with fairness.
 By following these steps and adhering to legal and ethical standards, HR can make informed hiring decisions that protect the interests of the company while respecting the rights of candidates.